miangoaren/miangoaren.github.io/_teaching/proteins.md

 | AI-based protein design | Drive, Zenodo | Video |
 | Data and bias | Drive, Zenodo | Video |

-By releasing these slides, my goal is to provide access to high-quality information for deeper learning.
-If you are an instructor and have adopted this material for your classes, please let me know.
+By releasing these slides, my goal is to provide access to information for deeper learning.
+If you are a teacher and have adopted this material for your lectures, please let me know.
 I would love to learn how you improved the course and to know that more people have learned about protein science.

-However, if you identify that someone has plagiarized this course in whole or in part **and is charging money for access**, I would appreciate being notified, as developing this material required significant time and effort, and plagiarism is a serious breach of professionalism and ethics.
+However, if you identify that someone has plagiarized this course in whole or in part **and is charging money for access**, I would appreciate being notified, as developing this material required a lot of time and effort, and plagiarism is a serious breach of professionalism and ethics.

 # How to support this project